Investment Fraud SEC Whistleblower Lawyers

 The SEC has made investment advisers and investment companies an enforcement priority, and it wants whistleblowers to help expose fraud and violations of federal securities law.
 The law entitles eligible whistleblowers to receive a reward if their original information leads to the recovery of at least $1 million.

 Under the Dodd-Frank Act, whistleblowers may receive a reward for reporting original information to the SEC about violations of federal securities laws.
-Since the law went into effect, the SEC has paid more than $150 million to whistleblowers.
+Since the law went into effect, the SEC Whistleblower Office has awarded more than $262 million in awards to whistleblowers.
 One whistleblower received more than $30 million for providing key information that led to a successful enforcement action.

 SEC Targeting Investment Fraud

 In FY 2016, the SEC set a record for the number of actions brought against investment advisers and companies.
 The SEC brought 160 such actions – more than 18% of the total number of SEC actions in FY2016.

 This scrutiny is only going to increase.
-The SEC plans to increase staffing in its investment adviser/investment company examination program by 20%, according OCIE Director Marc Wyatt in a recent speech.
+The SEC increased staffing in its investment adviser/investment company examination program by 20%, according OCIE Director Marc Wyatt in a recent speech.
 Moreover, the SEC OCIE 2018 enforcement priorities indicate the agency will pay particular attention to: